Nyrest/FastGenericNew/README.md

 ## Installation

-> You can only use one of them
+> You should only use one of them

 ### Pre-Compiled Version